0xR5C/ctfwriteups/HackTheBox/secret/secret.md

 ## Website Enumeration

-This is a website of some kind of an open-source API, that has a live demo mode, which heads to `api/priv`.
+This is a website of some kind of an open-source API with a live demo mode, which heads to `api/priv`.
 There is a documentation page, that has a lot of information about how the API works.

-First, in the Log In section, there is an example of a log in request with an email and a password and I tried to see, if this happens to be a valid admin account.
+First, in the Log In section, there is an example of a log in request with an email and a password and I try to see, if this happens to be a valid admin account.
 ```
 curl -X POST -H 'Content-Type: application/json' -i 'http://10.10.11.120/api/user/login' --data '{
 "email": "root@dasith.works",
 "password": "Kekc8swFgD6zU"
 }'
 ```
-No luck here, this wasn't succesfull unfortunately.
+No luck here unfortunately.
-So I proceeded to register a new user, using the information given.
+So I proceed to register a new user, using the information given.
 ```
 curl -X POST -H 'Content-Type: application/json' -i 'http://10.10.11.120/api/user/register' --data '{
 "name": "testuser",